Iteo/audoma/docs/usage.rst

 | For the `count` action we have defined three serializers.
 | First two serializers handle collecting data for "`POST` and `PUT` HTTP methods.
-| The third serializer is common for all served by `count` HTTP mehtods, it is a result serializer.
+| The third serializer is common for all served by `count` HTTP methods, it is a result serializer.
 | No matter which method we will use, this is the serializer that will be used to return the result.
 | In this case, if there won't be further changes in `count` action
 | we may define `count_result_serializer_class` as `count_serializer_class`.